Mass--radius relations, surface redshift, and echo time of neutron-star--wormhole system with chaotic magnetic field and anisotropic matter: Magnetized configuration of NSWH systems

+A remark is stressed to be emphasized in order concerning the limit of vanishing magnetic field.
+In the magnetized configurations, the magnetic field modifies the geometric structure of the solution.
+As a result, the limit $\mathcal{B}\to 0$ is non-uniform: setting $\mathcal{B}=0$ directly at the level of intermediate quantities does not, in general, reproduce the non-magnetized configuration obtained by solving the full system.

+As shown explicitly in~\ref{metricnojiri}~and~\ref{derivativemetricnojiri}, the metric function $e^{2\nu}$ and its radial derivative $\left(e^{2\nu}\right)'$ smoothly reduce to their non-magnetized counterparts when the limit $\mathcal{B}\to 0$ is taken at the level of the full metric functions.
+This point is crucial because the wormhole throat radius $r_0$ is determined from $\left(e^{2\nu}\right)'$ evaluated at the surface $r=R_s$, where the energy density vanishes.
+At this stage, $\left(e^{2\nu}\right)'$ contains the coefficients $\alpha$, $\beta$, and $\gamma$, which depend on the magnetic field and appear both in the numerator and the denominator, leading to the finite expression given in Eq.~(\ref{r0fix}).

+If the limit $\mathcal{B}\to 0$ is taken prematurely at the level of individual quantities, unphysical results may arise.
+For instance, the coefficient $e^{2\nu_c}$ appearing in the magnetized solution, shown by Eq. (\ref{integrationconstantmagnetized}), explicitly depends on the magnetic-field parameter $\gamma$ and would vanish identically if the limit were applied naively, causing the metric function $e^{2\nu}$ itself to collapse.
+This pathology is avoided once the limit is taken at the level of the full metric function, where the cancellation of magnetic-field–dependent terms occurs consistently, and the system is reduced to non-magnetized configuration.

+This behavior shows that the magnetic field genuinely modifies the geometric structure of the system and that the non-magnetized configuration is recovered only when the limit is applied at the appropriate structural level.
+The magnetized and non-magnetized solutions therefore belong to distinct branches of the solution space, which justifies treating them separately in this work.

-Note that in this work, regarding the influence of the magnetic field on the EOS, we follow the approach used in Refs.~\cite{Mallick2014,Konno1999,Konno2000,Rizaldy2018b,Rizaldy2019}, where the magnetic field contribution to the EOS is taken to be negligible.
-In particular, Refs.~\cite{Konno1999,Konno2000} also employed a polytropic EOS in their analysis.
-The authors of Ref.~\cite{Mallick2014} argued that the dominant magnetic effects arise from the additional stress and pressure terms, while the contribution from magnetization remains subdominant even for extremely strong magnetic fields, especially when such high central fields tend to drive the star toward instability.
+Note that in this work, regarding the influence of the magnetic field on the EOS, we follow the approach used by~\cite{Mallick2014,Konno1999,Konno2000,Rizaldy2019}, where the magnetic field contribution to the EOS is taken to be negligible.
+In particular,~\cite{Konno1999,Konno2000} also employed a polytropic EOS in their analysis. \cite{Mallick2014} argued that the dominant magnetic effects arise from the additional stress and pressure terms, while the contribution from magnetization remains subdominant even for extremely strong magnetic fields, especially when such high central fields tend to drive the star toward instability.
 They used magnetic fields of the order of $10^{18}$~G in their analysis.
-The neglect of Landau quantization effects on the EOS has also been discussed in Ref.~\cite{Sinha2013}.
+The neglect of Landau quantization effects on the EOS has also been discussed by~\cite{Sinha2013}.